ashisdutta/EasyShopAssistant-spur/README.md

 ## Trade-offs & If I Had More Time

 **Trade-offs made:**
-- Used Groq (Llama) instead of OpenAI — free and faster, but less reliable for edge cases.
+- Used Groq (Llama) instead of OpenAI.
+Free and faster, but less reliable for edge cases.
-- FAQ knowledge is hardcoded in the system prompt — simple but not scalable.
+- FAQ knowledge is hardcoded in the system prompt, simple but not scalable.
 A real system would store this in the DB and inject it dynamically.
-- Only last 5 messages sent as history — keeps costs low but loses context in very long conversations.
+- Only last 5 messages sent as history which keeps costs low but loses context in very long conversations.
 - No auth — sessions are identified by a client-side `localStorage` ID only for not to lost in reloads reload.
-- NeonDB free tier auto-suspends after 5 minutes of inactivity — first request after sleep takes ~1 second longer.
 - added a button in the UI(new chat) icase user wants to go for fresh chat.

 **If I had more time:**